 When orchid roots are dry and shriveled, this is a sign that the plant has not received sufficient moisture for some time.
 Water your orchid immediately to prevent further dehydration.
 If the roots are completely dried up and dead, you will need to trim these off.
 Doing so will stimulate new root growth for your orchid.
 Going forward, make sure you are consistent with your watering schedule.

-In this article, I will discuss how to inspect your orchid’s root system and check for dry and shriveled roots.
-You will learn about what to do when you see these dry and shriveled roots.
+In this article, I will discuss how to inspect your orchid’s root system and check for dry and shriveled orchid roots.
+You will learn about what to do when you see these orchid roots drying out.
 You will also learn how you can safely remove them and how to take care of your orchid going forward.
 Keep reading to learn more.